Environment

 Machine identification file

-To simplify users the handling of the shared $HOME file system on the different supercomputers JSC provides a machine identification file /etc/FZJ/systemname on all systems. /etc/FZJ/systemname stores the system name (such as juwels, jureca, jusuf, …) and can be used perform system specific actions without the need to parse the hostname of the login or compute nodes.
+To simplify users the handling of the shared $HOME file system on the different supercomputers JSC provides a machine identification file /etc/FZJ/systemname on all systems. /etc/FZJ/systemname stores the system name (such as juwels, jureca, jusuf, jedi,…) and can be used perform system specific actions without the need to parse the hostname of the login or compute nodes.

 Below an example for the handling of different machines e.g. in .profile or .bashrc is provided: